viclang/IntervalSets/README.md

 Install-Package IntervalRecords
 ```

 The GetIntervalOverlapping method will calculate the overlapping relation between two intervals.
+This gantt chart will show you all the possible IntervalOverlapping relations:
 ```mermaid
 gantt
     Reference :crit, active, a, 2022-01-06, 2022-01-10